tubutubucorn/Ethereum-Private-Network/Article.md

 This is a step-by-step guide, how to setup *private* Ethereum network.

-We’ll set up network and write two simple JSON-RPC clients in order to communicate with our Ethereum nodes.
+We’ll set up a network and create two simple JSON-RPC clients in order to communicate with our Ethereum nodes.

 > Private blockchains: a fully private blockchain is a blockchain where write permissions are kept centralized to one organization.
 Read permissions may
 > be public or restricted to an arbitrary extent.
 Likely applications include database management, auditing, etc internal to a single company, and so